-Dissecting and debating current events in the workplace is nothing new, but the polarizing and divisiveness of 2020 is causing emotional outbursts and strong opinions.
+Dissecting and debating current events in the workplace is nothing new, but the polarizing and divisiveness over the last few years is causing emotional outbursts and strong opinions.
 Now more than ever before, employees are feeling the need (and in some cases, obligation) to make their voice heard on internal social networks and intranets.
 Even those of us who typically refrain from voicing opinions have found ourselves in the crossfire.

 Many of us already dreaded politically fuelled discussions over family gatherings; and now we get to feel uncomfortable about it in the workplace too.
 Yet unlike an annual family dinner, we can’t just walk away from our colleagues and wait for things to cool off until next year.

 With words comes visibility, responsibility, and even scrutiny.
 Often even the best intended communications are becoming misinterpreted and misconstrued.
 Say the wrong thing, or express or support an unpopular opinion, and the demands for you to be cancelled quickly follow.
 Adding to the frustration is the nuance we lose when workplace communication occurs via Slack or a webcam.